How to Choose the Right Photo for a Custom Photo Puzzle

 Photos with a clear central subject and varied background detail translate best to puzzles, because the puzzle assembly process needs visual cues across the image to be enjoyable.
 The subject anchors the eye, and the background variety lets each piece find its place.

 - Portraits and family photos.
-The most popular puzzle subject.
+The classic puzzle subject.
 Faces are inherently varied (eyes, hair, clothing all read differently across pieces), and the emotional pull of recognizing a loved one drives the gift's value.

 - Pet portraits.
 Fur texture, eye highlights, and pose detail give every puzzle piece visual variety.
 Single-subject pet portraits with clear catchlights translate exceptionally well.

 - Wedding and engagement photos.
 Couple portraits with bridal florals, formal attire, and venue background offer strong subject prominence plus rich detail.
-Among the most-gifted puzzle subjects.
+Among the strongest puzzle subjects.

 - Travel and vacation landscapes.
-Mountains, beaches, cityscapes, and architectural sites work well because the natural variety of landscape detail spreads across all pieces.
+Mountains, beaches, cityscapes, and architectural sites are reliable because the natural variety of landscape detail spreads across all pieces.
 Avoid photos that are predominantly sky or water with no land subject.

 - Group photos.
 Family reunions, team photos, and class photos succeed when each face is large enough in the frame to be recognizable in the assembled puzzle.
 Pick a larger piece count (500 or 1000) for groups of more than 4-5 people.